afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/FuelGaugeTest/README.md

 including the battery itself.
 However, this test will get power from the USB cable alone.

-Additionally, prepare a rather simple battery discharge circuit using just a 100 ohm resistor (or any other low impedance resistor).

 Output at 115200 bauds over the USB serial port.

 ## Procedure